Elementary Handbook

 1. Identifying issues that pose a barrier to a student’s learning and/or academic achievement.

-2. Determining whether or not the identified problem lies within the responsibility of the school.
+2. Determining whether the identified problem lies within the responsibility of the school.

 3. Informing the parent/guardian of a problem affecting the student’s learning and/or academic achievement.